Zagrios/bs-manager/docs/wiki/Guides/Login/Get-your-oculus-token/Get-your-Oculus-token.md

 1. Download the Oculus Rift app setup from the [Meta website](https://www.oculus.com/rift/setup/).
 2. Install the Oculus Rift app on your computer.

+> [!NOTE]
-> 📍 __If you bought Beat Saber from the Quest store, it won't appear in your Rift library by default.
+>__If you bought Beat Saber from the Quest store, it won't appear in your Rift library by default.
 To download it with [BSManager](https://www.bsmanager.io), first claim it from its store page.__

 ## Step 2 - Open developer tools